Last Updated on May 5, 2022

 3. The food is amazing

 West Virginians have created beautiful art and music in the mountains.
 Explore the Art Museum of WVU and Huntington Art Museum to discover works from West Virginia and beyond.
 Great bluegrass and country music can always be found at the Wheeling Jamboree.
 West Virginia is home to one of the four Carnegie Halls remaining in the world, where you can hear music as well as take classes and tour exhibits.
-In Morgantown, 123 Pleasant Street is a beloved small venue and a variety of bands and symphonies perform at the Lyell B. Clay Concert Theatre at WVU.
+In Morgantown, 123 Pleasant Street is a beloved small venue, and a variety of bands and symphonies perform at the Lyell B. Clay Concert Theatre at WVU.
 West Virginians also love to gather for festivals, including the Wine and Jazz Fest in Morgantown, the Greek Food Festival in Clarksburg, and FestivALL in Charleston.
+Or discover unique festivals that share the stories of West Virginia legends like the Mothman Festival in Point Pleasant!
+Or experience some of West Virginia’s unique cuisine at a Ramp Festival!

 5. Great places to stay

 Staying in West Virginia means choosing from an array of hotels, bed and breakfasts, Airbnbs, cabins, and campsites.
-The state is home to historic resorts like the Greenbrier, where an underground bunker for Congress was once located, and Oglebay Resort, where the Festival of Lights is held each Christmas.
-Relax in Berkeley Springs and discover spas, hotels, and bed and breakfasts.
+The state is home to historic resorts like the Greenbrier Resort, where an underground bunker for Congress was once located, and Oglebay Resort, where the famous Festival of Lights is held each Christmas.
+Relax in Berkeley Springs and discover George Washington’s Bathtub, spas, hotels, and bed and breakfasts.
+There are so many unique places to stay overnight in the state that will take your visit to the next level!
 Take time to look for local places and check out the West Virginia Tourism website for help!